What To Know About Drinking Cranberry Juice With Warfarin

 Cranberry juice is well-known for preventing urinary tract infections, but you'll also find other health benefits.
 The 24 milligrams of vitamin C, 3 milligrams of vitamin E, and flavonoids protect your body from free radicals to ward off disease.
 The A-type proanthocyanidins in cranberry juice might also fight the harmful gut bacteria to improve your gut microbiome.
 Anthocyanins keep plaque from building up in your arteries that could lead to high blood pressure.

-Before you add cranberry juice to your daily menu, be sure you're not taking warfarin, which is a commonly prescribed blood thinner.
-"Cranberry juice contains vitamin K, which can potentially counteract warfarin's effects," Dr. Jason Singh, Chief Medical Officer and Physician at One Oak Medical, explained in an exclusive Health Digest interview.
+There are a few things to keep in mind if you like cranberry juice and you're also taking the common blood thinner warfarin.
+If you've heard that cranberry can negatively interact with warfarin, you my be concerned enough to avoid it completely — however, it may not be as big of a risk if you're careful about the amount you drink.
+Of note, "... cranberry juice contains vitamin K, which can potentially counteract warfarin's effects," Dr. Jason Singh, Chief Medical Officer and Physician at One Oak Medical, explained in an exclusive Health Digest interview.
 "An increase in vitamin K intake can lead to a decrease in warfarin's anticoagulant effect."

 A cup of unsweetened cranberry juice has 13 micrograms of vitamin K, which is 11% of your daily value.
-Vitamin K is important in helping your blood clot to limit excessive bleeding, and other fruits and vegetables such as kiwifruit, plantains, beet greens, and spinach are high in vitamin K. But Singh says it's not just vitamin K in cranberry juice that you should avoid.
+Vitamin K is important in helping your blood clot to limit excessive bleeding, and other fruits and vegetables such as kiwifruit, plantains, beet greens, and spinach are high in vitamin K. But Singh says it's not just vitamin K in cranberry juice that could be a potential issue if you're drinking liters of the tart juice every day.

 Certain flavonoids in cranberries can boost warfarin's effect